megadose/OnionSearch/README.md

                         Fields to output to csv file (default: engine name link), available fields are shown below --field_delimiter FIELD_DELIMITER
-                        Delimiter for the CSV fields
+                        Delimiter for the CSV fields --mp_units MP_UNITS   Number of processing units (default: core number minus 1)

 [...]
 ```

+### Multi-processing behaviour

+By default, the script will run with the parameter `mp_units = cpu_count() - 1`.
+It means if you have a machine with 4 cores,
+it will run 3 scraping functions in parallel.
+You can force `mp_units` to any value but it is recommended to leave to default.
+You may want to set it to 1 to run all requests sequentially (disabling multi-processing feature).

+Please note that continuous writing to csv file has not been *heavily* tested with multiprocessing feature and therefore
+may not work as expected.

+Please also note that the progress bars may not be properly displayed when `mp_units` is greater than 1.
+**It does not affect the results**, so don't worry.

 ### Examples